The following Construction practice note provides comprehensive and up to date legal information covering:

 Some of the key points to note, as discussed in more detail below, are:

 the HGCRA 1996 was amended by Part 8 of the Local Democracy, Economic Development and Construction Act 2009 (LDEDCA 2009).
-The changes introduced by LDEDCA 2009 are not retrospective, so
+The changes introduced by LDEDCA 2009 are not retrospective, so only apply to construction contracts entered into after it

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.